 - Repository Metadata Only (default) analyzes metadata from the repository, but does not include document-level metadata.
 This is the fastest setting and builds the smallest analysis.
 It is useful to detect duplicate files. - Metadata Only analyses repository and document-level metadata.
 Processing time is slightly longer than the Repository Metadata Only setting because each document is opened. - Content includes all document content, as well as the metadata.
-Documents can be analyzed using advanced IDOL features such as visualization, categorization, and eduction. - Capture Permissions and Ownership.
+Documents can be analyzed using advanced IDOL features such as visualization, categorization, and eduction.
+Select this type when creating a decoupled IDOL database repository. - Capture Permissions and Ownership.
 Select whether item permissions and ownership details should be captured. - Analyze Subitems.
 Select whether to assign a Policy to subitems.
 Examples of subitems include documents within a .zip or .pst file. - Categorize Items.
 Select whether to categorize items during analysis.